GRACE

 of grace would bring cursing.
 This was the Law.

-Then God spoke all these words, saying, (Exodus
+Then God spoke all these words,

-20:1, NAS)
+saying, (Exodus 20:1, NAS)

 The description of the Decalogue begins in Exodus 20.
-Verse one begins

-with God (Elohim), which refers to the Godhead.
-It is a plural
+Verse one begins with God (Elohim), which refers to the Godhead.

-which indicates the Trinity.
-When God speaks, however, it is the
+It is a plural which indicates the Trinity.
+When God speaks, however,

-And He is speaking here, but He is speaking according to the Plan of God
+speaks.
+And He is speaking here, but He is speaking according to

-the Father in the power of the Holy Spirit.
-The word, spoke, is dabar
+the Plan of God the Father in the power of the Holy Spirit.
+The word,

-imperfect), which means to speak specific word content.
-"Words" is
+(Pi'el imperfect), which means to speak specific

-again in the noun form, which means specific instructions, as opposed to
+dabar again in the noun form, which

-just words.
-The Decalogue is a list of specific instructions.
+is a list of specific instructions.
+Then the word, "saying," is 'amar

-means to speak, declare, communicate verbally.
-In English verse one
+infinitive construct), which means to speak, declare, communicate verbally.

-God communicated all these specific instructions,
+God communicated all these specific

-(Exodus 20:1)
+instructions, (Exodus 20:1)

 The specific instructions were called the "Ten Words" (Exodus

 34:28; Deuteronomy 4:13, 10:4), or "The Decalogue."
-God
+God spoke

-the words of the Covenant upon two tables of stone (Exodus
+words of the Covenant upon two tables of stone (Exodus

 31:18, 32:16) - "written by the finger of God" (Exodus 31:18).